-Networking is probably the most important sift skill to be successful in the business world, more so in the world of private equity.
-Networking skills will not only help connect with potential hiring managers but will also help you afterward when you have to connect with clients.
+Networking is probably the most important soft skill to be successful in the business world, more so in the world of private equity.
+Networking skills will not only help connect with potential hiring managers but will also help you afterwards when you have to connect with clients.

 Attention to detail is another trait that can set you up for success in the PE world.

 Even though all PE firms may have different hierarchies and different job titles, some of the jobs available at private equity firms are the following: